nobody246/mazielka/README.md

 http://priyom.org/diplomatic-stations/russia/x06

-(note that the recorded example given on the link does not work, you're better off using higher quality youtube videos of x06 or the radio broadcasts themselves)
+(note that as of the time I'm writing this the recorded example given on the link is different from the spectrogranm)